wesleycamargo/azure-docs.pt-br/articles/machine-learning/machine-learning-python-data-access.md

     print(dataset.name)         # 'existing dataset'
     print(dataset.description)  # 'data up to jan 2015'

-Em seguida, use `update_from_dataframe` para serializar e substituir o conteúdo do conjunto de dados no Azure:
+Then use `update_from_dataframe` to serialize and replace the contents of the dataset on Azure:

     dataset = ws.datasets['existing dataset']